 Welcome to Birmingham University UNISON

-UNISON represents professional staff at Birmingham Uni, including both support staff and academic related staff, either directly employed by the University or by private contractors.
+UNISON represents professional staff at the University of Birmingham, including both support staff and academic related staff, either directly employed by the University or by private contractors.
 We negotiate for better pay and conditions collectively - for all our support staff, UNISON members or not - we help individuals in trouble and campaign for a fairer, better society - we put jobs and education before profit.

 Your UNISON committee are preparing a campaign for the Living Wage.
 We think it is morally wrong that a University with the size and reputation of Birmingham won't pay a living wage to staff.
 If you would like to get involved in organising or helping on this campaign please get in touch.